 How does Heinz's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.

-In 2023, The Kraft Heinz Company reported total greenhouse gas emissions of approximately 25.2 million tonnes CO2e across its value chain.
-This includes about 456,000 tonnes CO2e from Scope 1 emissions, approximately 399,000 tonnes CO2e from Scope 2 emissions, and around 25 million tonnes CO2e from Scope 3 emissions, which encompass a wide range of activities including purchased goods and services, transportation, and waste management.
-Kraft Heinz has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions by 2050.
-The company has established near-term targets to reduce absolute Scope 1 and 2 emissions by 50% by 2030, using 2021 as the baseline year.
+In 2023, The Kraft Heinz Company reported total greenhouse gas emissions of approximately 25,187,618,000 kg CO2e across its operations.
+This includes 455,972,000 kg CO2e from Scope 1 emissions, which are direct emissions from owned or controlled sources, and 399,330,000 kg CO2e from Scope 2 emissions, which are indirect emissions from the generation of purchased electricity.
+The majority of emissions, about 25,187,618,000 kg CO2e, fall under Scope 3, which encompasses all other indirect emissions in the value chain.
+Kraft Heinz has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its entire value chain by 2050.
+The company has established near-term targets to reduce absolute Scope 1 and 2 emissions by 50% by 2030, using 2021 as the base year.
 Additionally, it aims to cut absolute Scope 3 emissions by the same percentage within the same timeframe.
-Notably, Kraft Heinz has committed to reducing its Scope 3 emissions related to forestry, agriculture, and land use (FLAG) by 30.3% by 2030, with a goal of no deforestation in its primary commodities by the end of 2025.
-Long-term, Kraft Heinz targets a 90% reduction in total Scope 1, 2, and 3 emissions by 2050, again using 2021 as the baseline.
-These commitments reflect the company's dedication to sustainability and its alignment with industry standards for climate action.
+Notably, Kraft Heinz is also committed to reducing its Scope 3 FLAG (Forest, Land, Agriculture, and Goods) emissions by 30.3% by 2030 and has pledged to eliminate deforestation linked to its primary commodities by the end of 2025.
+Long-term, Kraft Heinz targets a 90% reduction in absolute Scope 1, 2, and 3 emissions by 2050, again using 2021 as the baseline.
+These commitments reflect the company's dedication to sustainability and its proactive approach to addressing climate change within the food and beverage processing sector.

 Access structured emissions data, company-specific emission factors, and source documents